 You may form a bond with the new employee before they even begin working with you by starting the onboarding process early.
 They can feel more included and committed to their work as a result.

-• Provide a buddy or mentor to recruits to ease their performance anxiety and to provide support for them.
+- Provide an onboarding buddy or mentor to recruits to ease their performance anxiety and to provide support for them.

 Becoming acclimated to all the various software and systems in a company is one of the most significant difficulties for an employee on their first day.
 The systems used at work will seem strange and puzzling to your new hires.